okmttdhr/setsuna-firebase/.github/CONTRIBUTING.md

 * `npm run test` - Runs unit tests with Karma and generates a coverage report.
 * `npm run test:dev` - Runs Karma and watches for changes to re-run tests; does not generate coverage reports.
 * `npm run lint` - Lint all `.js` files.
-* `npm run deploy:p` - Runs linter, tests, and then, on success, compiles your application, and deploy to the Firebase server
+* `npm run deploy` - Runs linter, tests, and then, on success, compiles your application, and deploy to the Firebase server.
-* `npm run deploy:s` - Same as `npm run deploy:p`, but to the staging server.
 You need to run this with `-- -f YOUR_FIREBASE_APP_NAME`